montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 1. All ads have been removed -- the list of ads and their respective code can be found [in this file](https://github.com/iamandrebulatov/Earmilk/blob/master/google_ad_code_removed.html)
 2. Black to White -- style [code has been added](https://github.com/iamandrebulatov/Earmilk/commit/76d8365db5bd6f39aee36620a45ac9f06ee1eb23) to default.css, in wp-mag > css > colors
 3. Custom JS file [edited](https://github.com/iamandrebulatov/Earmilk/commit/219c0c4fef38c5675267fbf6e0994ab2d9324c83) to add ".sticky" class to whole `<body>` as well as the `<header>` so that the jitteriness can be fixed when Sticky Nav Header is trigger on scroll down by user
+4. All mobile sizing issue resolved
+5. Broken behavior of Header and logo jerkiness fixed, especially on mobile
+6. Various texts, sizing, and minor spacing issues (particularly with sidebar widgets and texts) have been resolved
+7. Footer widgets re-arranged a bit, less posts in left column, and location of language-flag changed
+8. Main Stage centered and spacing above increased

 --------